gabriele6/InceptionTube/README.md

 ## Non-trivial application

-The package contains a non-trivial application.
+The package contains a non-trivial application of the library.
 It calls a Youtube query and analyzes videos until it finds the first n videos containing the requested category.
 Usage:
 ```
 downloadAndClassify( "query", "category", n )